cmcqueen/simplerandom/python/README.txt

 Supported Python Versions
 -------------------------

-Currently this has had basic testing on Ubuntu 10.04 32-bit and Windows XP 32-bit.
+Currently this has had basic testing on Ubuntu 13.04 64-bit and Windows XP 32-bit.
 It passes the basic ``simplerandom.iterators.test`` unit tests, as well as basic manual testing of ``simplerandom.random``.
 A more thorough unit test suite is needed.

-In Ubuntu, it has been tested on Python 2.6 and 3.1 and passes.
+In Ubuntu, it has been tested on Python 2.7 and 3.3 and passes.

 In Windows, it has been tested on Python 2.5, 2.6, 2.7, 3.1, 3.2 and 3.3.
 It passes under these versions.

-The pure Python code is expected to work on 64-bit platforms, but has not been tested.
-The Cython version of ``simplerandom.iterators`` should work on 64-bit platforms, but has not been tested.

 -------------